Discovery: Questions that Bridge a Software Idea to an Actionable Plan

 Information Architecture and IT Concerns

 Libraries and technologies will become important points of exploration later.
-At this stage, there’s a handful of architecture questions that can dramatically change requirements and the overall approach.
+At this stage, there’s a handful of architecture questions that can dramatically change requirements and approach.

 Have you considered internationalization, HIPAA, and/or PCI Compliance?

-File these data security and structure questions under easier to start with than add later.
-We’ve done it.
-It can be a real mess.
+These data security and structure questions all fall under the category of easier to start with than add later.
+Take our word for it.

 Are there any existing technology restrictions?